-Required are 15 credit hours, including G107 Physical Systems of the Environment and G110 Introduction to Human Geography or G130 World Geography.
-The remaining 9 credit hours may be selected from any geography courses at the 200 level or above.
+The minor requires 15 credit hours in geography.
+All minors must take G107 and either G110 Introduction to Human Geography or G130 World Geography.
+The remaining 9 credit hours may be selected from any geography course at the 200 level or above.